 Executive Order S-16-06 established the Governorís Advisor for Military Affairs within OPR.
 Under this executive order, OPR coordinates state policies that affect the military, including land use planning, regulatory activities by state agencies, and state legislation.
 OPR is working to improve communication and encourage collaboration between local governments and the Military on land use planning and development issues in California.
 The Governorís Advisor for Military Affairs works closely with all branches of the military on areas of mutual concern and priority.
 Areas of focus include:

-Energy: OPR and other state agencies actively partner with the military to advance shared energy goals, including the expansion of energy efficiency and renewable energy.
-The US military is providing important leadership in our national effort to advance clean energy and achieve energy independence.
+Land Use: OPR works with active military installations and local communities in California to reduce potential land use conflicts.
+This function enables appropriate growth, local economic vitality, and public health and safety while safeguarding ongoing military training and military readiness.
+Energy: OPR and other state agencies actively partner with the military to advance shared energy goals, including the expansion of energy efficiency and renewable energy projects on land managed by the military.
+The Military is providing important leadership in the national effort to advance clean energy and achieve energy independence.
 Likewise, California has demonstrated international leadership and innovation in the area of energy policy.

 Regulatory Activities: OPR and the military work cooperatively to ensure that active military installations are able to comply with state regulations.

 GOVERNORíS MILITARY COUNCIL